omnetpp/omnetpp/doc/src/userguide/launcher.rst

    One little tip that we found useful: if you have a pointer in the program that actually points to an array (of objects, etc), you can have it displayed as an array, too.
-In :guilabel:`Variables`, right-click the variable and choose :guilabel:`Display As Array...` from the menu.
+In :guilabel:`Variables`, right-click the variable and choose :guilabel:`Display As Array` from the menu.
 You will be prompted for a start index and the number of elements to display.

 More information on the debugger is available in the CDT documentation, which is part of the IDE's Help system.
 See